 An impressive list!

 You’ll notice that I’ve bolded Vitamin B12.
-Annoyingly, people say vegans are vitamin B12 deficient, but in reality, everyone, okay not everyone, but a lot of people are vitamin B12 deficient.
+Annoyingly, people say vegans are vitamin B12 deficient, but in reality, everyone, okay not everyone, but a lot of people, is vitamin B12 deficient.
 There are over 3 million cases per year.

-All-in-all, macro, and micronutrients accounted, this plant protein breakdown equates to 170 calories per serving.
+All-in-all, macro and micronutrients accounted for.
+This plant protein breakdown equals 170 calories per serving.